How do I register a team?

 What happens if our team has to forfeit a game?

 Teams are required to notify the other team of any cancellations.
 Under the discretion of the opposing teams, make-up games can either be arranged or an automatic win can be claimed.
 Teams can find contact information within their leagues’ pages.
+The defaulting team must also notify the office.
+If the office is not notified, the game will be marked as a tie.

 How do I book practice ice?